khru/refactoring-modern-php/README.md

 If you get an error at any point try executing `make install` and then repeat the original command, it should fix your problems.

+# Iterations

+## 1st iteration

+We go straight to the problem, very procedural approach, it does the job.